akapoor13/budget/README.md

 OpenAI using the `response_format` parameter so the model always returns a valid JSON object.

-The script reads the input CSV as-is and sends all column values to the Chat API for classification.
-The normalized output preserves all input columns.
-It always includes `Date` and `Amount` columns when available and appends `Company`, `Category`, and `Subcategory` to each row.
-Missing values are left blank when necessary.
+The script reads any CSV format and sends each row's data to the Chat API for classification.
+The model is asked to infer the transaction date and amount from the available columns, clean up the merchant name, and determine the spending category.
+The resulting CSV contains only five fields: `Date`, `Company`, `Amount`, `Category`, and `Subcategory`.